benofbrown/darksouls/Elden_Ring.md

 - Godskin Duo
 - Upgrade Moonveil to +10 and Lusat's to +9
 - Do Wyndham Catacombs, grabbing the Grave Glovewort [4] and [5] in there.
 It's quickest to die to the knight in the room with the lever, much quicker than backtracking.
-- Get Comet Azur
+- Get Comet Azur.
-- Warp to Debate Hall and get Radagon's Icon, warp back there and get the Stonesword Key and the magic boosting talisman
+- Warp to Debate Hall and get Radagon's Icon, warp back there and get the Stonesword Key and the magic boosting talisman.
-- Warp to Crystalline Woods and get Terra Magica
+- Warp to Crystalline Woods and get Terra Magica.
 - Warp to Volcano Manor, go out the front door, grab the Golden Seed and kill the Ulcerated Tree Spirit that drops the infinite FP tear.
 - Use Comet Azur to kill the Draconic Tree Sentinel in front of Maliketh.
 Equip the Arsenal Charm and the chest piece the sentinel just dropped.
-- Maliketh
+- Maliketh.
-- Gideon
+- Gideon.
-- Godfrey/Hoarah Loux
+- Godfrey/Hoarah Loux.
-- Buy Grave Glovewort 1, 2, 7, 8, and 9 and upgrade the Greatshield Soldiers to +10
+- Buy Grave Glovewort 1, 2, 7, 8, and 9 and upgrade the Greatshield Soldiers to +10.
-- Radagon/Elden Beast
+- Radagon/Elden Beast.